 Our team is on the cover of The INSERM Gazette (In vivo n°5). to present the ATIP-Avenir program of CNRS/Inserm for which Alex Puissant was laureate in 2016.
 This program is based on stringent and strictly objective evaluations by external experts of the young scientists in France, and is now being followed by related research organizations in other EU countries.

 Congratulations Alex for receiving the 24th Olga Sain Award from The Ligue Nationale Contre le Cancer for your very promising work on acute leukemia!

-As a laureate of the Young Researchers Bettencourt Prize in 2011, Alex Puissant has been invited along with Xavier Jeunemaître (laureate in 1990), Béchir Jarraya (laureate in 2006) and Marina Kvaskoff (laureate in 2010), to share his story and explain how this prize can give momentum to a career and encourage to keep innovating in Sciences.
+As a laureate of the Young Researchers Bettencourt Prize in 2011, Alex Puissant has been invited along with Xavier Jeunemaître (1990), Béchir Jarraya (2006) and Marina Kvaskoff (2010), to share his story and explain how this prize can give momentum to a career and encourage to keep innovating in Sciences.

-Raphael Itzykson has recently discovered that the presence of multiple clones harboring muta-tions in the RTK/RAS pathway imparts an adverse prognosis in Core Binding Factor AML, while the presence of a single RTK/RAS clone has no impact on prognosis.
+Raphael Itzykson has discovered that the presence of multiple clones harboring muta-tions in the RTK/RAS pathway imparts an adverse prognosis in Core Binding Factor AML, while the presence of a single RTK/RAS clone has no impact on prognosis The Blood Journal.